 Were there any side effects after the surgery?

 I was a bit foggy.
 But the nurses were able to call my dad to come get me.
 They wheeled me down to the parking lot and I slowly got into the car.
 The car ride home was ten minutes but it felt like forever.
 I was basically lying down in the passenger seat.
 It just felt like I was trying to get from one bed to another.
 Side effects - not so much.
 My neck area was bandaged and my mom was waiting for me at home.
 It was really hard to turn my neck.

 Here was what my doctor wrote to me: "Every patient recovers at a different rate.
 After thyroid surgery, most patients take between 1-3 weeks to recover.
-Routine activity is fine just no heavy lifting > 10 lbs.
+Routine activity is fine just no heavy lifting more than 10 pounds.
 You do not necessarily need to stay home during that time.
 You will not need to stay in the hospital unless a problem occurs.
 I generally would not recommend travel immediately after surgery but, you should be okay after about a week."

 How long was recovery supposed to take?